 Small Modern Farmhouse Bathroom

-The inspiration for this entire space were these gorgeous black matte faucets in the Precept Collection by Peerless Faucet.
+The inspiration for this entire space were these gorgeous black matte faucets.
 I wanted a black + white bathroom (easy to clean!) but knew I would paint our handmade vanity a colorful hue and wanted the black to be carried throughout the whole space.